jtertil/halogenki/README.md

 :speak_no_evil: [Listen to how to pronounce.](https://drive.google.com/file/d/10-Vul3PpnnrCwJiDUo3cjnfLJJew6oE9/view?usp=sharing)

 ## At what stage is the project currently?
+*so ... this journey has just begun :)*
-The app is in the stage of choosing the right tools and early database design.
+ - [x] choosing the right tools
+ - [x] database relation conception
+ - [ ] database relation design

+## Technologies used:
+ * Python 3: flask, psycopg2, pytest
+ * PostgreSQL 12.0
+ * Docker: docker-compose